 Mirror Formula

-Calculate image position and size for concave and convex mirrors.
+Calculates image position and magnification for concave and convex mirrors, real and virtual images.

 The Formula